schorschii/ldappwd-Desklet/README.md

 cinnamon-json-makepot --install
 ```

-## Desklet Setup
+## 2. Desklet Setup
 1. Open the desklet manager and add the desklet to your desktop.
-Right click on it and open settings.
+Right click on it and open the desklet settings.
+It tries to automatically find out the correct values.
+Check and correct them if necessary.
 **Example Values**
 LDAP Server Address: `192.168.56.101`
 Username: `johndoe`